TrakBit/squarespace-static/src/markdown-pages/post-5.md

 slug: "/blog/squarespace-seo-guide"
 date: "2020-10-31"
 title: "How to SEO your Squarespace site [2020]: Guide"
+description: "Detailed actionable guide which you can apply today to improve your Squarespace site SEO.
+We are going to measures the factors by which Google rewards and punishes your site's ranking."
 ---

-### Welcome to the detailed actionable guide which you can apply today to improve your Squarespace site SEO.
-We are going to measures the factors by which Google rewards and punishes your site's ranking.

 ## 1. Reduce size of images
 Really? image size.
 You might be wondering how does that helps in SEO ? well the thing is Google punishes sites with slower performance and they have even rolled out their own <a href="https://developers.google.com/speed/pagespeed/insights" target="_blank"> **tool**</a> which you can use to measure your site's performance.